Regrettable turnover analysis

 Regrettable turnover analysis tracks how many of your leavers you truly wish had stayed.
 It helps you separate routine exits from meaningful losses.

-Turnover alone doesn’t tell the full story.
-A 12% turnover rate looks fine until you realize that most of those were top performers or future leaders.
+Turnover alone does not tell the full story.
+A 12% turnover rate looks fine until you realize that most of those exits were top performers or future leaders.

 That’s why employee regret metrics are essential.
 They bring emotional intelligence into HR data.
-And they push teams to act sooner:
+They also push teams to act sooner.

-When used well, regret becomes a signal and not just a feeling.
+When used well, regret becomes a signal, not just a feeling.

 How to Start Regrettable Turnover Analysis

-You don’t need a new software platform.
+You do not need a new software platform.
 You just need to ask better questions during exit interviews and internal reviews.

 Start by rating each departure:

-- Somewhat Regrettable: Person was solid but replaceable
+Somewhat Regrettable: The person was solid but replaceable.

-- Highly Regrettable: Loss significantly impacts the team or future pipeline
+Highly Regrettable: The loss significantly impacts the team or future pipeline.

 You can also track “internal regret”: moments when a high performer considered leaving or mentally checked out.
 These early signals matter just as much.